-We recommend using the LDAK-Thin Model (if analysing individual-level data) or the BLD-LDAK Model (if analysing summary statistics); these two models are described in Technical Details.
-Our recommendation is based on the analysis in our paper Evaluating and improving heritabilty models using summary statistics (Nature Genetics, 2020), where we compared 12 heritability models using real data from 31 complex traits.
+When analysing human data, we recommend using the LDAK-Thin Model (if analysing individual-level data) or the BLD-LDAK Model (if analysing summary statistics); we describe how to implement these two models in Technical Details.
+Our recommendation is based on the analysis in our paper Evaluating and improving heritabilty models using summary statistics (Nature Genetics, 2020), where we compared 12 heritability models using data from 31 complex human traits.

 If you would like to compare heritability models yourself, there are two ways: the first is to measure how well each model fits real data; the second is apply hybrid heritability models to real data.
 Note that some groups have compared models using simulated data.
 We are against this approach, as the results of a simulation study will be sensitive to the assumptions used when simulating the data.